oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ### 3.3.3 Derived Enumerations
 An Enumerated type defined with the *enum* option has fields copied from the type referenced in the option rather than being listed individually in the definition.
-Simplifying removes *enum* from Type Options and adds fields containing FieldID, FieldName, and FieldDescription from each field of the referenced type.
+Unfolding removes *enum* from Type Options and adds fields containing FieldID, FieldName, and FieldDescription from each field of the referenced type.

 In JADN-IDL ([Section 5.1](#51-jadn-idl-format)) the *enum* option is represented